|

 LAWRENCE WINTERS

-sang together with Patricia Neway, Frances Bible, Mark Harrell, and
+Lawrence Winters sang together with Patricia Neway, Frances Bible, Mark

 New

-of the successful opera productions during the rule of Laszlo Halasz.
+successful opera productions during the rule of Laszlo Halasz.
+In the

-In the nineteen fifties he also sang the part of Daniel in the one-act
+nineteen fifties he also sang the part of Daniel in the one-act opera

-opera The Devil And Daniel Webster composed by Douglas Moore, recorded
+The Devil And Daniel Webster composed by Douglas Moore, recorded by

 I Got Plenty Of Nuttin, It Ain't Necessarily So, September Song, together